-Sher Anderson Perry wanted to know “Where would I fit in the conversation?”
+Sher Anderson Petty wanted to know “Where would I fit in the conversation?”
 When she found that she did it “opened my eyes.”

 Getting to Know Re-Imagining Migration

 Adam Strom: Hi, Sher.
 How’re you doing?
 Can you tell us a little bit about yourself?

 Sher Anderson Petty: I am Sher Anderson Petty.
 I am a fourth-generation public school educator.
 I currently teach at Newport Mills Middle School in Montgomery County, Maryland.
 I previously taught high school for most of my career.

 Adam Strom: Sher, we met a couple of years ago when you came to the Re-Imagining Migration seminar.
 How do you think it’s impacted your thinking about your teaching?

 Sher Anderson Petty: I will say that I think it has changed.
 It’s probably going to sound like I’m hyperbolizing, but I think it’s changed everything for me in the sense that one of the first conversations that I had with you and with Veronica Boix-Mansilla was about where I would fit and where students who look like me would fit in the conversation.
 And I felt very strongly, as you remember, about putting that in there.
 And I have to say that finding myself in the conversation in that moment, that week that we had together, really just opened my eyes just so much.

 And my students, I always share what I do with my kids, what I’m learning and my confusions and curiosities.
 And in sharing my learning about migration and moving and immigration, it blew the lid off.
 It literally blew the lid off my classes.
 All of a sudden, we had this sort of unifying idea, this big understanding that sort of traveled with us throughout the year.
 And it is that we all move.
 We all migrate.
 Sometimes many times in our lives.
 Sometimes many times within our families and how that impacts us in our thinking and our learning.